Elections in the United Kingdom: Timing

-The Cabinet Office imposes purdah before elections.
+The Cabinet Office imposes a pre-election period (originally known as purdah) before elections.
 This is a period of roughly six weeks in which Government Departments are not allowed to communicate with members of the public about any new or controversial Government initiatives (such as modernisation initiatives, and administrative and legislative changes).

 Counts and declarations

 Voting ends at 10 pm (or once all voters present in a queue at or outside the polling station at 10 pm have cast their vote).
 Presiding officers are responsible for sealing ballot boxes in polling stations (election and polling agents appointed by candidates can also apply their own seals to the boxes) and transporting them 'directly and without delay' to the central counting location for the constituency.
 Multiple counts can take place at the same location, for example when a town is covered by two or more constituencies.
 Returning officers are required to "take reasonable steps to begin counting ... as soon as practicable within the period of four hours starting with the close of the poll" (i.e. no later than 2 am).
 In most constituencies, upon receipt by the returning officer at the central counting location, ballot boxes are unsealed and emptied, and ballot papers are verified and counted immediately.
 Ballot papers are verified manually and counted by hand.
 As with Polls and Postal Votes, the counting process is observed by Election Observers who may be individuals or nominated by e.g. parties.

 The Representation of the People Act 1983 prohibits the publication of exit polls until voting has ended.
 In recent general elections, broadly accurate exit poll results have been announced by the major broadcasters at the stroke of 10 pm.

 Results are declared in each individual constituency by the local returning officer.
 National broadcasters are present at the majority of counts, particularly where there are high-profile candidates or close results expected.
 The earliest results are declared by about 11 pm, with most having been declared by 3 or 4 am; some constituencies do not declare their results until later the following day.
 Each individual MP assumes office immediately upon the declaration by the local returning officer.